metamath/lamp-guide/docs/11/index.md

 * Box (step selector): Select this box to select or unselect this step.
   Many commands work on the "currently selected step(s)", so it's important to be able to easily select steps.
+  Click on the step's box to select or unselect it.
-  Use the box in the [editor command icon bar](#editor-command-icon-bar) to select or deselect all steps.
+  Use the box up in the [editor command icon bar](#editor-command-icon-bar) to select or deselect all steps.
-* Proof status (if present): If there's a green checkmark following the step selector box, a recent unification has confirmed that this step is proven given its context and its previous steps.
+* Proof readiness status (if present):
+  If there's a green checkmark following the step selector box, a recent unification has confirmed that this step is completely (transitively) proven given its context, justification, and previous steps.
-  If there's a yellow tilde, that means that it's *partly* but not completely proved.
+  If there's an orange "~" (tilde), the step itself has a valid justification transitively depends on something that is not proven.
-  Any modification of a proof removes the checkmarks.
+  Any modification of a proof removes the proof readiness status.
-  To regenerate the checkmarks, press the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify)
-  without selecting any particular step; this will re-verify the steps and show checkmarks for the steps that are proven.
+  To regenerate the proof readiness status, press the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify) without selecting any particular step; this will re-verify the steps.
+  If you see a green checkmark or orange "~" you can click on the symbol to show its visualization.
+  If you see a green checkmark you can long-click on it to show its compressed proof (you can also select the step and use the menu option "Show completed proof").
-  Once you see a checkmark, you can see a compressed metamath proof of that step by selecting its checkmark (generally you would do this on the goal step).
-Once there, you can show or hide the proof table, as well as showing only essential steps.
+  One you show a completed compressed proof you can show or hide the proof table, as well as showing only essential steps.
   Non-essential steps are the steps showing how to create syntactic structures and show that they are of the correct types.